 The foremost purpose of SMART is to build in interchangeable healthcare applications, which will help any developer to create a healthcare application that can work at any healthcare organization.
 A great focus is placed on “substitutable” aspect of SMART, which will provide ease to healthcare experts to try new applications, which will help them in selecting the best solution for them.

-FHIR and SMART only provide guidelines on the implementation of certain technology, while HL7 creates the specification and how they want to implement it depends totally on EHR vendors.
+It only provide guidelines on the implementation of certain technology, while FHIR HL7 creates the specification and how they want to implement it depends totally on EHR vendors.

 How SMART in FHIR App is made?